trieb-work/schemabase/.github/README.md

 - **Kafka**: Hosted on Upstash
 - **Worker**: Nodejs container hosted on k8s, listens to events from kafka and executes integrations.
 - **External**: Zoho, Strapi, Saleor etc, we receive webhooks and make http calls to them.
-- **Postgres**: Our internal db
+- **Postgres**: Our internal db in k8s

 # Setup

 Run install, codegen and database migration in one command:

 1. `make init`
+2. Get a cup of coffee while everything starts

+## Develop a single service (Example api)

+1. `make init` Start a complete environment
+2. `docker compose stop eci_api`
+3. `npx dotenv-cli pnpm next dev ./services/api`
+4. Do stuff
+5. Once you are ready, you can run your full test suite:
+   5.1 `make rebuild-api`
+   5.2 `make test`

 # How do I get the zoho cookies?

 1. login in zoho info@trieb.work
 2. network tab
 3. network request an inventory.zoho.com raussuchen
-4. Cookie aus request kopieren ZOHO*COOKIES="BuildCookie*..."
+4. Cookie aus request kopieren `ZOHO_COOKIES="..."`
-5. X-ZCSRF-TOKEN aus request kopieren: ZOHO_ZCSRF_TOKEN="zomcsparam=4fd4929a3....0bc4233"
+5. X-ZCSRF-TOKEN aus request kopieren: `ZOHO_ZCSRF_TOKEN="zomcsparam=4fd4929a3....0bc4233"`

 # Glossary

 ## Event

 A single message in kafka/bull.
-An event is produced by a producer in the nextjs api or inside an [event handler](#EventHandler).
+An event is produced by a producer in the nextjs api or inside an `EventHandler`'s `onSuccess` function.

-## EventHandler

-An implementation that receices an event from kafka and performs an action.
-An action is just a function that you provide to the event handler.
-Some eventhandlers also publish new events on successful or failed actions.

 ## Topic